vertexclub/vertexclub/README.md

 ---

-## 🤝 Contributing to Vertex
-We welcome contributions from all Vertex members.

-Before contributing, please make sure to:
-- Follow proper folder structure and naming conventions
-- Add clear documentation for your project
-- Write clean, readable, and well-commented code
-- Use Git and GitHub responsibly

-> 📌 A detailed contribution guide will be added soon
-> 🔗 **Contribution Guide:** _[Link to be added]_

----

 ## 🚀 Our Vision
 Vertex aims to create a strong technical environment where students:
 - Learn through hands-on experience